1975 NCAA Division III football season: Postseason

 The 1975 NCAA Division III Football Championship playoffs were the third annual single-elimination tournament to determine the national champion of men's NCAA Division III college football.
 The championship game was held at Garrett-Harrison Stadium in Phenix City, Alabama for the third consecutive year.
-Unlike the two previous championships, this year's bracket expanded from four to eight teams.
+The bracket expanded from four to eight teams.

 Playoff bracket

+Coaching changes

+This list includes all head coaching changes announced during or after the season.